UU-tracktech/tracktech/ProcessorOrchestrator/README.md

 # Processor Orchestrator

-This component is responsible for managing communications between camera processor and interfaces using websockets.
+This component is responsible for managing communications between camera processor and interfaces using WebSockets.

 ## Architecture
 The architecture of the application is made up of the following main components:
 - main.py: starts the server and handles routing to handlers.
-- client_socket.py: contains the websocket handler for clients.
+- client_socket.py: contains the WebSocket handler for clients.
-- processor_socket.py: contains the websocket handler for processors.
+- processor_socket.py: contains the WebSocket handler for processors.
 - object_manager.py: contains a class for tracking objects that contains the identifier, feature map, and functionality for automatic stopping of tracking.
 - connections.py: contains dictionaries for the currently connected sockets.
-- logger.py: contains methods for standardized logging.
+- logger.py: contains methods for standardised logging.
 - timeline_handler.py: contains HTTP Handler that serves timeline tracking info of a specified object.

 ## How to use
 There are two ways to start the server:
-- run "python src/main.py" with the current folder as the python root path and after installing the packages in requirements.txt
+- run "python src/main.py" with the current folder as the python root path, and after installing the packages in requirements.txt
 - (using docker) run "docker-compose up"

 ### Dependencies